-During FY 2023-24, the County plans to continue supporting the Roadmap for Success - Candidacy Assessment and Reentry Team, Community Based Supervision, and the Impact Services Unit, as well as the Juvenile Justice Services contract(s) established as a result of the RFP for an array community based intervention services for youth and their families.
-Starting in FY 2023-24, JJCPA funding will be utilized in coordination with YOBG to support the Juvenile Sex Offender and Arson unit.
-Probation continues to focus on structured case management skill development for probation officers working to keep children and families together with an emphasis on trauma informed practices, child and family teaming, and best practices as referenced in Section C. Juvenile Justice Action Strategy, Juvenile Field Services, page 16 of this plan.
+During the fiscal year 2025-26, the County will maintain its support for various programs including the Roadmap for Success - Candidacy Assessment and Reentry Team, Community Based Supervision, and the Impact Services Unit.
+Additionally, it will uphold the contracts for Juvenile Justice Services Interventions resulting from the RFP aimed at providing a range of community-based intervention services for youth and their families.
+JJCPA funding will also be employed alongside YOBG to back the Juvenile Sex Offender and Arson unit, community-based organizations, and administrative functions.
+Probation will persist in its efforts to enhance structured case management skills among probation officers, focusing on preserving familial unity through trauma-informed practices, child, and family teaming, and adhering to best practices outlined in Section C, of the Juvenile Justice Action Strategy, Juvenile Field Services, commencing on page 16 of this plan.